 How State of Mind Influences Judgment and Reasoning

-- Identify wisdom as their SPARK and realize it can't be damaged. - Demonstrate how state of mind influences decisions and thinking. - Realize understanding state of mind naturally creates a clearer state of mind.
+- Understand your SPARK and realize it can't be damaged. - Demonstrate how state of mind influences decisions and perceptions. - Realize that understanding state of mind naturally creates a clearer state of mind.

 Surviving Mood Swings